LANSING, Mich. - Several medical conditions have been added to the list of ailments that qualify for medical marijuana treatment in Michigan.

 • Ulcerative Colitis

-Effective immediately, the newly approved eleven conditions are now added to the following current list of debilitating medical conditions already approved for medical marijuana in the state of Michigan:
+Effective immediately, these eleven conditions are now added to the following current list of debilitating medical conditions already approved for medical marijuana in the state of Michigan:

 • Post-Traumatic Stress Disorder